NGC 7531: Characteristics

-One supernova has been observed in NGC 7531, SN 2012dj.
-It was a type Ib/c supernova with a peak magnitude of 15.3.

 Nearby galaxies

 In long exposure photographic plates of the galaxy, a large low surface brightness region structure was observed 2.6 arcminutes west from the nucleus of the galaxy, that has more than half the apparent diameter of NGC 7531.
 It has been identified as a stellar cloud that may be a dwarf satellite of the galaxy or a shell created by the tidal disruption of NGC 7531.

 NGC 7531 is a member of the NGC 7582 galaxy group.
 Other members of the group include NGC 7552, NGC 7582, NGC 7590, and NGC 7599, which are also known as the Grus Quartet, NGC 7496, NGC 7632, and IC 5325.
 This group, along with the group centred around IC 1459 form the Grus cloud, a region of elevated galaxy density.
 The Grus cloud, along with the nearby Pavo-Indus cloud, lies between the Local Supercluster and Pavo–Indus Supercluster.

+Supernova

+One supernova has been observed in NGC 7531: